rharbird/microbit-challenges/docs/source/tutorials/music.rst

 		for freq in range(1760, 880, -16):
 			music.pitch(freq, 6)

+Can you guess what this does?
+Each time around the loop a new frequency is calculated by adding (or subtracting) 16.

 Ideas for Projects with Music
 ==============================
 * Make up your own tune.
 * Make a musical instrument.
-Change the pitch of the sound based on the readings from the accelerometer.
+Change the pitch of the sound played based on the readings from the accelerometer.